Server data from the Official MCP Registry

 upstream commit so anything an agent cites stays reproducible.

-Cloudflare Worker is the HTTP alternative when you want a shared
+is also the HTTP alternative when you want a shared network

-network endpoint; it auto-refreshes from upstream every ~4 hours.
+endpoint; its R2 data refreshes from upstream every ~4 hours.

 Wire into Claude Code, Claude Desktop, Cursor, or any MCP-speaking